After completing this unit, you’ll be able to:

 Look at the DETAILS tab and then the USAGE tab.
 Keep scrolling down the USAGE tab.

-You can include managed packages in your sync.
-You add the managed packages from the Elements Space Management Connections page.
+You can include managed packaged into your sync.
+You add the managed packages from the Elements Space Management Integrations page.
 Once you have selected the managed packages, you will need to kick off another sync to get the metadata from Salesforce.

 The metadata for each managed package is in its own tree structure.
 This is found below the tree structure for the core metadata.
 The right panel at the top level of each managed package gives the summary data.
 In the image you can see there are 6 managed packages.

 Manual Set up video: https://vimeo.com/249601674